oluwatosinolamilekan/Phone-Book-Symfony/README.md

 - Method: GET
 - URL : `http://127.0.0.1:8000/contacts`
+- URL : `http://127.0.0.1:8000/contact/index?name=request_name`.
+Request name search for the name user you to search.
-- Notice: Image below is to search for a name is a contact
+- Notice: Also Image below is to search for a name is a contact

   ![alt text](searchform.png)